 Courses that meet only once a week may have between 12-14 weeks in which to meet this requirement.
 Courses meeting for six-week sessions must meet an average of 5 hours and 50 minutes each week to meet the requirement.

 As it is university policy that you communicate with students via their cua.edu addresses, sending an announcement through Blackboard is the best, easiest way to contact the entire class regarding cancellations.

 Some student contact information (as authorized by the individual students) may be obtained through Cardinal Students.
 Under federal law the University can release directory information, which includes student addresses (both local and permanent), date of registered attendance, school or division of enrollment, major field of study, nature and dates of degrees and awards received.
 Other information is protected by law and may not be released without the permission of the student.

 If you miss a class session, you must make it up in a manner that is acceptable to the students in the class.
-You can do so in several ways, such as adding time to some of your class sessions, scheduling a special class session, or incorporating online instruction for blended learning.
+You can do so in several ways, such as adding time to some of your class sessions, scheduling a special class session, or incorporating online instruction.
 You cannot hold a make-up session if it conflicts with the students' classes, work, or personal schedules.
-If you need assistance planning an online make-up session, please contact us at 202-319-5085.
+If you need assistance planning an online make-up session, please contact us at firstname.lastname@example.org or 202-319-5085.
 If you and your students would like to schedule an additional session or lengthen an already-scheduled session, please contact the department office to arrange classroom space.

 Students and employees are asked to immediately report any crimes, suspicious activity, or suspicious persons by contacting the Department of Public Safety dispatcher in Leahy Hall, 202 319-5111 (ext.
 5111 on campus phones).
 If off campus, dial 911.
 You may also use any of the emergency telephones located throughout campus.